 Saloy-Eaglespeaker, 33, admits she wasn’t quite sure how her business – she takes influences from traditional beadwork and mixes it with an urban style to create unique products – would be received.

 “When I first started the business I had no idea what to expect,” she said.

-Native Diva Creations has also been nominated for a national Cando award in the Aboriginal Private Sector Business category.
+Native Diva Creations has also received some national recognition.
+Saloy-Eaglespeaker’s company was a finalist for a national Cando award in the Aboriginal Private Sector Business category.

 “I enjoy sharing my culture,” she said.
 “And people can see how passionate I am about it.”